• Home

 Frequently Asked Questions

-Is vegan protein better than whey?
+Is vegan protein powder as good as whey?

 Whether or not vegan protein is better than whey is entirely based on your individual needs and preferences.
 There is a misconception that whey protein is far superior than plant based protein but neither is better than the other.
 For instance, pea protein powder is generally well-tolerated and contains a high amount of branched chain amino acids just like whey.
 Soy protein powder is also considered a complete protein source, which means you get the nine essential amino acids from it, similarly to whey protein powder.